What are Little White Lies looking for?

 Since 2005 Little White Lies has been covering both mainstream and independent cinema from all around the world with top quality journalism and illustration.
 We aren’t afraid to speak our minds on the films we love (and sometimes hate), and want to offer our readers the chance to hear from a multitude of voices from all walks of life, regardless of writing experience.
 We’re invested in beautiful films and the people that make them, and want to create and curate writing and illustration that reflects this.

-If that sounds good to you, please find a list of the types of pieces we’re looking for below, with some examples to get you thinking.
+If that sounds good to you, please find a list of the types of pieces we’re looking for below, with some examples.

 Online Commissions

-We only commission around 8 new features/interviews a month, so please don’t take it personally if we are unable to accept your pitch.
+We only commission a handful of pieces a month, so please don’t take it personally if we are unable to accept your pitch – you are more than welcome to pitch again.
+We pay 20ppw for online commissions and a flat rate of £85 for reviews.

 Acting Up

 This column focuses on a single actor, highlighting notable roles or common themes.
 These are tied to anniversaries, new releases and milestone birthdays.
-The aim of the column is to explore the connections in an actor’s career, so the films don’t necessarily have to be good” – this is a chance to write about the connections we draw between past and future performances, and the journey of filmmaking more generally.
+The aim of the column is to explore the connections in an actor’s career, so the films don’t necessarily have to be “good” – this is a chance to write about the connections we draw between past and future performances, and the journey of filmmaking more generally.
 Is talent always a given?
 Have some performers stopped taking dramatic risks?
+What makes a certain performer so compelling to watch?
 (Word Range 1000 – 1500)

 https://lwlies.com/articles/air-michael-jordan-ben-affleck/